 With an impressive resume under his belt that has taken him to New York, Boston and currently Kuala Lumpur, Christophe’s philosophy is to create fresh, beautifully baked artisanal breads for the bread lovers.
 His profound fascination of baking has taken him on this colourful journey through the major cities to work alongside high profile Michelin starred names, hence he has also enhanced his array of skills further along the way.

-Edouard Oger Master Sommelier has been Restaurant & Beverage Manager at Gidleigh Park, a 2-Michelin Star establishment in England from 2008 to 2015 and was responsible for an impressive 1,300 bins (13,000 bottles) of fine wines which cover a broad range of both Old and New World.
-He then went to the Isle of Eriska Golf & Spa, a 5-star luxury resort in Scotland with a Michelin restaurant as Food & Beverage Manager.
-Edouard is now working as a Wine & Spirit Consultant for the Court of Master Sommeliers “Europe” and also for Dynamic Vines, a London based wine merchant offering only top end Biodynamic and Organic wines.
+Edouard Oger Master Sommelier has been Restaurant & Beverage Manager at Gidleigh Park, a 2-Michelin Star establishment in England since September 2008 and is responsible for an impressive 1,300 bins (13,000 bottles) of fine wines which cover a broad range of both Old and New World.

 Brought up in the Loire Valley, Edouard was introduced into the art of wine making and tasting by his uncle.
 Since then, his passion for wine has taken him across the globe to renowned vineyards in Europe, Canada, South America, South Africa, New Zealand and Australia.

-Edouard studied at catering college in the Loire Valley and then became a wine-waiter locally.
-In order to improve his English and wine knowledge, he then accepted a position as a Sommelier at Hayfield Manor Hotel, a five star hotel in Cork (Ireland).
+Edouard studied at catering college in the Loire Valley and then became a waiter locally.
+In order to improve his English and wine knowledge, he then accepted a position as Sommelier at Hayfield Manor Hotel, a five star hotel in Cork (Ireland).

 Following this, he went to the UK to work for the prestigious Hotel du Vin group, where he spent 4 years as Head Sommelier.
-During this time, Edouard gained his Advanced Sommelier Exam and also won the annual trophy ‘Best Sommelier 2008’ for having scored the highest marks in the group.
+During this time, Edouard gained his advanced Master Sommelier exam and was voted ‘Best Sommelier 2008′ by the Court of Master Sommeliers.

-After a number of hard working and intense years in the trade, Edouard was also recognized as being one of the rising stars in the British hotel industry and was awarded of the very well regarded “Acorn Award” in 2012.
+After a number of hard working and intense years in the trade, Edouard was also recognized as being one of the rising stars in the English hotel industry and was awarded of the very well known “Acorn Award” in 2012.